 The Winter Zone baselayer employs BodyfitZONE technology to moderate core temperature.
 It promises to keep you warm when it’s cold and keep you cool when you start picking up the pace.
 The top is 97% Merino wool to keep the top breathable and 3% lycra which gives the top some stretch and extra durability.
 As one of the more premium baselayers on the market, this is one for the hardcore hiker — but your investment will be rewarded with an excellent piece of kit.

 4. The North Face Warm

 This baselayer is one of the best budget options available today.
-Fashioned from polypropylene material dries quickly and wicks effectively.
-As the name suggests the Warm specialises on keeping the cold at bay and is a good option for the winter months but may not be suitable during summer.
+Fashioned from polypropylene material, it dries quickly and wicks effectively.
+As the name suggests, the Warm specialises on keeping the cold at bay and is a good option for the winter months, but may not be suitable during summer.
 The synthetic material is long lasting and performs well above its price point.

 Available from Great Outdoors.

 Fashioned from high quality Merino wool, this mid-budget baselayer is very comfortable and durable.
 It’s also very effective at wicking away moisture and moderating body temperature, making this layer perfect for strenuous activities such as hiking, biking, or running.
 The slim fit of the top means you may need to buy a size up, but you don’t need to worry about it fitting under your other layers.
 It’s perfect for exercise in spring and autumn.